About Braille Literacy Canada

 About BLC

-Braille Literacy Canada is a registered charity (formed in 1990 as the Canadian Braille Authority) dedicated to the promotion of braille as the primary medium of literacy for those who are blind or visually impaired.
+Braille Literacy Canada (formed in 1990 as the Canadian Braille Authority) is dedicated to the promotion of braille as the primary medium of literacy for those who are blind or visually impaired.

 Led by a volunteer board of directors, BLC’s membership is comprised of organizations and companies, educators, braille transcribers and proofreaders, braille producers, parents and family members of braille users, and braille readers themselves.